POM: Prescription only medicine

 - Structural abnormalities in which a satisfactory outcome cannot be expected, for example, tubal occlusion (unless superovulation is to be induced for IVF), ovarian dysgenesis, absent uterus or premature menopause.

-MENOPUR is a potent gonadotropic substance capable of causing mild to severe adverse reactions, and should only be used by physicians who are thoroughly familiar with infertility problems and their management.
+MENOPUR is a potent gonadotropic substance capable of causing mild to severe adverse reactions and should only be used by physicians who are thoroughly familiar with infertility problems and their management.

+Gonadotrophin therapy requires a certain time commitment by physicians and supportive health professionals, and calls for monitoring of ovarian response with ultrasound, alone or in combination with measurement of serum oestradiol levels, on a regular basis.
 There is considerable inter-patient variability in response to menotrophin administration, with a poor response to menotrophin in some patients.
 The lowest effective dose in relation to the treatment objective should be used.

 The first injection of MENOPUR should be performed under direct medical supervision.